bazaarvoice/HostedUIResources/README.markdown

 UserAuthentication
 ------------------
 Contains code in C++, ASP.NET (C#), ASP, and Java that may be used for user authentication string encoding that is used for authenticated Bazaarvoice submissions.

+---

+_Copyright 2013 Bazaarvoice, Inc._

+_Unless required by applicable law or agreed to in writing, the example code in this repository is provided "as is" without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, or fitness for a particular purpose._